 What to Consider when Buying Car Seat

-One would think car seats are all cushion and harness, and so acquiring one should only be based on your budget and taste.
+One would think car seats are all cushions and harnesses, and so acquiring one should only be based on your budget and taste.
 This may not be entirely true.
 Below are a few things to consider when buying a car seat for your child.

 - It is generally advised to avoid used car seats.
 If however, that is what your budget can reach, make sure that it is not expired or more than 6 years old, does not come with any missing parts, and has the label intact.